Team-Lodestone/Documentation/Java/Anvil_Docs/1.18+/Chunk_Format.md

 The index can be calculated with `Z × 16 + X`.

 Indexing the [heightmap arrays](#heightmaps-data) should look something like this: `heightmap[xz_index] - 64`.
 Subtract 64 to get the real Y coordinate, otherwise Y-64 with be Y0

+## License & Credits

+This file is licensed under `CC BY-NC-SA 3.0`.

+The information here is from this [Minecraft wiki page](https://minecraft.wiki/w/Chunk_format) with some wording tweaked and/or simplify